 - Can be served as a soup or over jasmine rice for a heartier meal option.

 - * you should be able to find fish sauce at well stocked grocery stores (in the Asian section).
-If it's not available you can sub 1 Tbsp worcestershire sauce + 1 Tbsp low sodium soy sauce.
+If it's not available you can sub 1 tablespoon worcestershire sauce + 1 tablespoon low sodium soy sauce.